-If you’re keen on hiding your weights, static balancing is the better option since this method often uses only one weight along the centerline of the wheel.
+If you’re keen on hiding your weights, the static method is the better option since this method often uses only one weight along the centerline of the wheel.

-Dynamic wheel balancing is a modern method where a computerized wheel balancer spins the wheel and pin-points exactly where the imbalance lies and the level of vibration.
+Dynamic tire balancing is a modern method where a computerized machine spins the wheel and pin-points exactly where the imbalance lies and the level of vibration.

-Unlike static balancing, dynamic balancing uses more than one weight to balance the tire, and you can place them at different points on the wheel.
+Unlike a static balancing service, this method uses more than one weight per corner, and you can place them at different points on the wheel.
 It doesn’t necessarily have to be along the centerline.

-If you dynamically balance your wheels, you’re inadvertently statically balancing them as well.
+If you use the dynamic imbalance method, you’re inadvertently statically balancing them as well.

 How Wheel Weights Help

 Using a weight is the final step in properly balancing your tire and wheel assembly.
 Wheel weights come in different sizes and styles.
 The type of weight you need depends on your wheel’s rim profile shape.

 The crucial part is making sure that you attach the weights firmly so that they don’t move around or fall off.